+) ORDER NO. 29943

+INTEGRATED RESOURCE PLAN)

-SUBJECT: AVISTA'S 2005 ELECTRIC INTEGRATED RESOURCE PLAN, CASE NO. AVU-E-05-8
+AVISTA UTILITIES' 2005 ELECTRIC) CASE NO. AVU-E-05-8

+IN THE MATTER OF THE FILING OF)

 On September 1, 2005, Avista Utilities (Avista, Company) filed its 2005 Electric Integrated Resource Plan (IRP) with the Idaho Public Utilities Commission (Commission).
 The Company is required to file a biennial resource management report (IRP) describing the status of the Company's electric resource planning.
 Order No. 22299.
-On October 6, 2005, the Commission issued a Notice of Filing establishing a November 18, 2005, deadline for filing written comments.
+On October 6, 2005, the Commission issued a Notice of Filing establishing a November 18, 2005 deadline for filing written comments.
 Order No. 29887.
 The only comments received were those of Commission Staff and a joint filing by the Renewable Northwest Project and the NW Energy Coalition.
+With this Order the Commission accepts Avista's 2005 Electric IRP for filing.